Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

   ![Generate Access Key](../../Assets/Screenshots/Channels/Settings/Connections/SFCC/GenerateAccessKey.png "[Generate Access Key]")

-4. Click the drop-down list to and select the *Agent User Login and OCAPI* option as authentication scope.
+4. Click the drop-down list and select the *Agent User Login and OCAPI* option as authentication scope.

 5. Click the [Generate] button.
   The access key is generated.
-The *Generate Access Key* window displays an access key with the following notice: *After you close this window, you can't view or download teh access key again.
+The *Generate Access Key* window displays an access key with the following notice: *After you close this window, you can't view or download the access key again.
 We recommend copying it or clicking **Download** to download a CSV file with your access key*.

     [Info] The access key is subsequently needed to establish the connection with the Salesforce Commerce Cloud in the *Omni-Channel* module.
 Once the *Generate Access Key* window is closed, the access key cannot be read anymore and therefore must be noted at this point and kept safe for future reference.

   ![Access Key created](../../Assets/Screenshots/Channels/Settings/Connections/SFCC/AccessKeyCreated.png "[Access Key created]")

-6. Copy the key to your clipboard or click the [Download] button and click the [Close] button.
+6. Copy the key to your clipboard or click the [Download] button.
+  The access key is copied or downloaded to be later retrieved.

+7. Click the [Close] button.
   The generated access key is saved in the system and listed in the *Scope* section of the *Manage Access Keys* page.

   ![Manage access keys list](../../Assets/Screenshots/Channels/Settings/Connections/SFCC/ManageAccessKeys_List.png "[Manage access keys list]")